German Legal Research Guide

 The term “consolidated legislation” refers to laws that are currently in force, incorporating all amendments and revisions made subsequent to their initial enactment.
 The German government website Gesetze im Internet (Laws on the Internet; see below) provides free online access to all consolidated federal legislation in German, as well as English translations of selected consolidated legislation.
 Additional free and subscription-based resources for locating consolidated federal legislation are described below.

 English translations are arranged alphabetically by the German abbreviation for the title of each translated code or statute.
-If you don't know the abbreviation for the code or statute that you are seeking in translation, the best option is to use the Find function of your browser (Control-F on Windows, Command-F on Mac) to search the translated titles by keyword in English.
+If you don't know the abbreviation for the code or statute that you are seeking in translation, the best option is to use the Find function of your browser (Control-F on Windows, ⌘-F on Mac) to run a basic search of the translated titles.

 • Tips for Navigating the German-language interface